 Guards must be installed for rotating parts such as couplings, pulleys, external fans, and unused shaft extensions.
-This is particularly important where the parts have surface irregularities such as keys, key Some satisfactory methods of guarding are:
+This is particularly important where the parts have surface irregularities such as keys, key be fully insulated.
+Flying leads must be insulated with two full wraps of electrical grade insulating tape or

-Providing covers for the rotating parts.
+- Covering the machine and associated rotating parts with structural or decorative parts of the driven Some satisfactory methods of guarding are: - Providing covers for the rotating parts.
 Covers should be sufficiently rigid to maintain adequate guarding during normal service.